hemerson1/OpenAPS_Cleaner/README.md

 ## Acknowledgments

-We would like to thank the administrator of the OpenAPS data commons, Dana Lewis, for providing access to the repository and answering our questions about the contents of the repository.
+We would like to thank the administrator of the OpenAPS data commons, Dana Lewis, for providing access to the repository and answering our questions about the contents.